hemnaik/Linked-List/README.md

    - only data part and next address part are members of struct node.
 2) Doubly Circular Linked List
     - Last node of Linked List contains the address of first node.
     - Data part, next address part and previous address part all three resides in struct node.
+# Features of Linked List
+1) Dynamic memory allocation
+2) Less wastage of memory in comparison to Array.
+3) More flexible and effective for data storing.
+# Applications of Linked List
+1) Address maintainence and memory allocation
+2) Used to implement other data structures like hash chaining, stack and queue.
+3) Used to implement non-linear data structures like tree and graph.